solarwinds/appoptics-apm-node/guides/migrating.md

 must be called.
 It is not possible for `span.run()` to detect whether the function will return a promise or not. `span.run()` may still be used with synchronous and callback-based functions.
 Previously this would work because promise-spans were really callback-spans.
+- `ao.serviceKey` - this property has been removed; it is no longer valid in all cases.
+If you require the service key in your code either fetch it from the environment or read your configuration file.
+- in v8 if `APPOPTICS_LOG_SETTINGS` was the empty string then the default logging 'error,warn' would be used. in v9 that means no logging is enabled.
 - some error messages have changed to be more consistent.